dfinity/ic/rs/bitcoin/ckbtc/mainnet/minter_upgrade_2024_10_28.md

 ## Motivation

-Reduce the minimum ckbtc retrieval amounnt to 0.0005 BTC, as proposed by a recently passed motion proposal https://dashboard.internetcomputer.org/proposal/133462.
+Reduce the minimum ckbtc retrieval amount to 0.0005 BTC, as proposed by a recently passed motion proposal https://dashboard.internetcomputer.org/proposal/133462.

 ## Upgrade args